orangetrialtruck/orangetrialtruck.github.io/content/posts/wrangler-v2/index.md

 The only feature I wish it had - a locking differential on the rear axle (or even on both axles), but I don't see an easy solution to add it.
 Fortunately, the suspension has good articulation, which partly compensates for the lack of differential locks.

 ## Specs
-* Propulsion: 4 PF-compatible L motors (non-original with higher RPM)
+* Driving: 4 PF-compatible L motors (non-original with higher RPM)
 * Steering: 2 GeekServos, 4 wheels steering
 * 4 types of steering (only front, only rear, both, crab)
 * Planetary wheel hubs